Electro707/Simple-LED-Matrix-Library/README.md

 ## To-Do
 - Create more examples
+- More internal documentation
-- Have scrolling be able to be done from left to right (WIP, available in latest release)
+- Add ability to scroll a column-arrayed buffer from left to right

 ## Release